-He is the author of many scholarly and popular articles on the challenges and opportunities facing organizations today, including the book, Modeling for Learning Organizations, and the award-winning textbook, Business Dynamics.
+He is the author of many scholarly and popular articles on the challenges and opportunities facing organizations today, including the book, Modeling for Organizational Learning, and the award-winning textbook, Business Dynamics.

 Understanding and Solving Complex Business Problems

 Explore the dynamics of the climate interactively and learn what we can do both professionally and personally to build a safer, sustainable world.
 Sterman presents C-ROADS, this award-winning modeling software has been used by more than 60,000 people, including policy makers and negotiators, in 53 nations around the world, and is freely available to participants in the webinar.

 In this video, Professor John Sterman talks about systems dynamics—a technique invented by MIT Sloan's Jay Forrester—to better understand dynamic problems arising in complex systems.

 John Sterman and Jason Jay discuss how you can contribute your ideas on how to fight climate change.
 Share your ideas on social media using #OurAccord.